openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 #.
 Go the Nagios dashboard and verify that the service check has been added.

-From there, you could define additional service checks for different hosts or host groups using the same ``check_influx`` command.
+From there, you can define additional service checks for different hosts or host groups using the same ``check_influx`` command.
 You will just need to provide these three required arguments for defining new service checks:

   * A valid InfluxDB query that should return only one row with a single value.
-    Check the `InfluxDB documentation <https://influxdb.com/docs/v0.10/query_language>`_
+    Check the `InfluxDB documentation <https://docs.influxdata.com/influxdb/v0.10/query_language/>`_
     to learn how to use the InfluxDB's query language.
   * A range specification for the warning threshold.
   * A range specification for the critical threshold.